How to Conduct an Employee Induction

 - How to make sure they are receiving the correct support as they settle in

-You have a new member of staff starting and you want to make sure that they will settle in as quickly as possible and this can be done by a well thought out and planned employee induction.
-I have had an experience where, on starting a new a job, I was shown to my desk, given a computer, had a quick meeting with my boss explaining who was who, where the toilets were, where to get lunch and basically left to get on with it.
-Although that may be a good test of resourcefulness, it is not, I would argue, the best way to bring a new employee on board but how familiar is that in your experience?
-And if you’re honest, within your business?
-So what should you be looking to do?
+If you have a new member of staff starting and you want to make sure that they will settle in as quickly as possible, this can be done by a well thought out and planned employee induction.
+I have had an experience where, on starting a new a job, I was shown to my desk, given a computer, had a quick meeting with my boss explaining who was who, where the toilets were, where to get lunch, and I was then basically left to get on with it.
+Although that may be a good test of resourcefulness, it is not, I would argue, the best way to bring a new employee on board.
+How familiar is that scenario in your experience?
+If you are honest, how familiar is that scenario within your business?
+So, what should you be looking to do?

 1. Before the employee starts

 Send out a welcome pack with more details about your organisation.
-Include the statement of main terms and conditions of employment and handbook if you can.
-Maybe an organisation chart or whatever you feel is appropriate.
+Include the statement of main terms and conditions of employment, and a handbook if you can.
+Maybe also include an organisation chart, or whatever you feel is appropriate.

-Plan the induction, have a checklist of what is to be covered and when, that the employee has so they can take ownership of their induction, who they are going to meet and make sure they know.
-Have all the equipment ready e.g., phones, laptops, IT sign-ins, email account, car if they are having one etc.
+Plan the induction, and have a checklist of what is to be covered and when, so that the employee can take ownership.
+Have all the equipment ready e.g., phones, laptops, IT sign-ins, email account, car (if they are having one), etc.

 Develop a training plan for the employee and who will carry it out and when.
 This should include the main tasks the job involves.